rancher/docs/content/rancher/v2.x/en/quick-start-guide/_index.md

 6. From **Node Role**, select _all_ the roles: **etcd**, **Control**, and **Worker**.

-7. Rancher will auto-detect the IP addresses used for Rancher communication and cluster communication.
+7. **Optional**: Rancher auto-detects the IP addresses used for Rancher communication and cluster communication.
 You can override these using `Public Address` and `Internal Address` in the **Node Address** section.

 8. Skip the **Labels** stuff.
 It's not important for now.